What is Email Click Tracking and How Does it Work?

 Why is this happening?

-Yahoo!’s Slurp search spider has been around for a while.
-We think that in the last few weeks, Yahoo! made a change such that the spider is now clicking the links in the email messages of all Yahoo!
+Yahoo!’s Slurp search spider has been around for a while but a few years ago, Yahoo! made a change so the spider is now clicking the links in the email messages of all Yahoo!
 Mail users, where it previously did not auto click all the links within emails.
 So if you’re sending email campaigns to @yahoo.com users or any address hosted by Yahoo!
 Mail, or to an address that forwards to such an address, you may be getting false clicks from the Slurp spider.